allegro/allegro.tech/_posts/2017-06-27-How to approach testing in development process.md

 not need to release new versions too often.
 Waterfall may also work when it is crucial to have very good test coverage and very low internal to external defects found ratio.
 Obviously, the above requirements are difficult to meet when working in an agile way, with frequent releases and not enough time for bug fixing.
-Eventually, a team would have to come to terms with bugs found in production environment.
+Eventually, a team would have to come to terms with bugs found in a production environment.

 ## Automated vs manual testing – only one or both?
 Application testing is the most discussed topic.
 Should you execute only manual, repeatable, and thus boring tests or